krjhnsn/krjhnsn.github.io/_posts/2018-07-07-data-input-output.md

 ---
 layout: post
-title: "Data input and output using Python - useful concepts to be applied to any dataset"
+title: "Data input/output in Python - useful concepts for any dataset"
 author: "Keir"
 ---